Wansmer/symbol-usage.nvim/README.md

 Each LSP server processes requests and returns results differently.
 Therefore, it is impossible to set general settings that are completely suitable for every programming language.

-For example, in `javascipt` arrow functions are not defined as `SymbolKind.Function`, but as `SymbolKind.Variable` or `SymbolKind.Constant`.
+For example, in `javascript` arrow functions are not defined as `SymbolKind.Function`, but as `SymbolKind.Variable` or `SymbolKind.Constant`.

 I would like to know how many times an arrow function is used, but keeping track of all variables is not informative.
 For this purpose, you can define additional filters that will check that the variable contains exactly the function and not some other value.